Bill & Jeanne Landreth

 Larry Oda, Trustee

-Larry Oda was born in a Justice Department Internment Camp in Crystal City, Texas during World War II, and has lived in Monterey, California since 1946.
-Larry was educated in Monterey city schools and received Bachelor's and Master's degrees from California State University, Fresno.

-Larry's family came to the Monterey Peninsula early in the 1900's to work in the fishing industry.
+Larry's family came to the Monterey Peninsula early in the 1900s to work in the fishing industry.
 His grandfather was the owner of the Seapride Canning Company on Monterey's Cannery Row and his father was the general manager of the Abalone Processing Co Op on Monterey's Fisherman's Wharf prior to World War II.
+Because of the removal of the Japanese population from the West coast, Larry was born in a Justice Department Internment Camp in Crystal City, Texas during World War II, and returned to live in Monterey, California since 1946.
+Larry was educated in Monterey city schools and received bachelor’s and master’s degrees from California State University, Fresno.

-Although much of his family's history revolves around the ocean, Larry's interests focused on more land-based activities such as park and landscape development and maintenance, as well as a preservation of the history of Japanese in the Monterey region.
+Although much of his family's history revolves around the ocean, since Larry suffers seasickness, his interests have focused on more land-based and aesthetic activities such as park and landscape design and maintenance, as well as a preservation of the history of Japanese and other ethnic groups in the Monterey region.

 Monica Tovar, Trustee

 As Director of Sales for Stephens Media Group (KWAV, 101.7 The Beach, The Hippo, KPIG and 95.5 BOB), Monica creates and oversees marketing strategies for local and regional businesses.
 Her professional background consists of 22 years of experience in multiple media groups, including Entravision Communications and iHeart Media.